sdslabs/Rootex/docs/guides/graphics_tutorial.rst

 *********************
 Overriding a material
 *********************

+To change the properties of one object without changing the original material, we can use overriding materials.
+To override a material:

 * Create a new material by going to file -> Create Resource.
 * Name the material.